Transcript: Chicken’s Fate Is Sealed

-Now the meat industry realizes this is a problem, and they’re exploring ways to genetically manipulate chickens to lower arachidonic acid levels in chicken muscle “to produce meat with health benefits.”
+Now, the meat industry realizes this is a problem, and they’re currently exploring ways to genetically manipulate chickens to lower arachidonic acid levels in chicken muscle “to produce meat with health benefits.”

 The egg industry appears to be getting even more desperate, feeding laying hens seal blubber.
-The annual Canadian harp seal hunt evidently produces 16,000 tons of blubber every year, which can be used for animal feed.
-And indeed if you feed layings hens diets containing 5% seal blubber you can drop the arachidonic acid levels in eggs to as much as 34%, making them significantly less harmful.
-Any amount, though, in chicken and eggs, is in excess of what your body needs.
+See, the annual Canadian seal hunt evidently produces 16,000 tons of blubber every year, which can be used for animal feed.
+And indeed, if you feed laying hens diets containing 5% seal blubber, you can drop the arachidonic acid levels in eggs to as much as 34%, making eggs significantly less harmful.
+Any amount, though, in chicken and eggs, is in excess of what our body needs.

 Making arachidonic acid is like playing with fire.
-Your body makes just enough and no more.
-The colonel and the clubber might want to feed you a little extra, but your own body knows best.
+Our body makes just enough, and no more.
+The colonel and the clubber might want to feed us a little extra, but our own body knows best.